synthrion/Login_Form_Using_PHP_MySQL/READ THIS FIRST.md

 # PHP_MySQL_Practice#1

-Writing this because I have a bad memory
+Writing this because I have a bad memory.
+For future use only.

 Things to do before running: